-Stroke is the third leading cause of death in the United States today, affecting nearly 800,000 people each year.
+Stroke is the fifth leading cause of death in the United States today, affecting nearly 800,000 people each year.
 Approximately every 40 seconds someone in this country has a stroke.

 Warning Signs of Stroke